Actress Naya Rivera, known for 'Glee,' a possible drowning victim after going boating on Lake Piru

 A search-and-rescue operation was undertaken at the lake but she was not found.
 Authorities suspended the search for the night and plan to resume on Thursday.

-The 33-year-old had acted since she was a child, but broke through with a role as a cheerleader on "Glee" and later released her own music.
+The 33-year-old grew up in the Los Angeles area and first began acting as a child, but broke through with a role as a cheerleader on "Glee" and later released her own music.

 DEVELOPING: This story will be updated.